Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/ModulesAndPackages.md

 the `browserMain` function runs in the browser, and the `buildMain` function runs when you build your program.

-The `system` parameter is an object that lets you do I/O in the target system.
+The `system` parameter is an object with methods that let you do I/O in the target system.

 # Constants